lunarc/lunarc_docs/docs/batch_system.md

     #SBATCH --mem-per-cpu=5000

-When requesting more then 3100 MB per processing core on Aurora, your jobs will be charged at a higher rate.
+When requesting more then 3100 MB per processing core on Aurora when utilising a SNIC project, your jobs will be charged at a higher rate.
 If you do this, some processing cores have to remain idle since you are using more than your fair share of memory.

+Users of [LU projects](#specifying-a-project-and-partition-for-users-with-LU-projects-or-multiple-projects) can utilise up to 12800 MB per processing core when requesting placement on a large memory node via the `-C` option.
+The following example will request 11000 MB per processing core on a large memory node

+    #SBATCH --mem-per-cpu=11000
+    #SBATCH -C mem256GB

 #### Erik
 Erik has 64 GB of memory on the standard nodes.
 Each node has two CPUs